AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 [![GitHub Repo](https://img.shields.io/badge/GitHub-PolicyController-blue?logo=github)](https://github.com/AnshPrakash/franka_teleop/blob/robot-policy/scripts/policy_controller.py)

-Below we present our evaluation results for the low-level policy.
-Although the success rate was 0%, we have developed a solid understanding of the underlying reasons for this outcome.
+**Multi-Stage Success Evaluation.** We evaluated the low-level policy using a three-stage success metric: (1) grasping the target object, (2) reaching the designated drop location, and (3) placing the object correctly.
+The policy achieved a 0% success rate at the first stage, which consequently led to failure in the subsequent stages.
+Nonetheless, we have clear insights into understanding of the underlying causes.

 Here is our evaluation video results: